DMVis/DMVis/documentation/components/DynamicAxis.md

 - Type: `boolean`
 - Default: `false`

-Renders a label next to the axis.
+Specifies wether a label should be rendered next to the axis.

 ### labelPosition: